Join us, along with TEMPO Madison, for this in-person science café and happy hour on Monday, January 29th, 2024, from 4 – 6 p.m.

 Most lakes in Wisconsin are frozen for 3-5 months per year.
 Have you ever wondered what happens in lakes in the winter?
-Scientists from UW–Madison’s Center for Limnology will discuss how lakes function in the winter.
-The unique physics, chemistry, and biology that make winter a fascinating time of the year, and what a warming climate means for Wisconsin’s lakes.
+Scientists from UW–Madison’s Center for Limnology will discuss how lakes function after they freeze over.
+Learn about the unique physics, chemistry, and biology of our lakes during this fascinating time of the year, and what a warming climate means for the future of Wisconsin’s lakes.

 Hilary Dugan is an associate professor at the Center for Limnology at the University of Wisconsin–Madison.
 As a limnologist, Hilary studies how terrestrial and atmospheric changes, such as warming air temperatures or land use patterns, alter biogeochemical fluxes and aquatic processes in lakes.
 Her research balances field-based programs, which rely heavily on sensor networks, with the use and development of analytical models, and the application of geophysical and geospatial tools.
 Her research focus is on temperate and polar lakes, with sites spanning from Wisconsin to Antarctica.